Slicisi/EdgeRemover/README.md

 - **Backup**: It's recommended to back up your system or critical data before running this script.
 - **Support**: For questions or issues, please reach out to me on my [Discord Server](https://discord.gg/bfAwrUJJs7) or [contact me via email](mailto:edgeremover@skymail.de).

+## License

+This project is licensed under the Mozilla Public License 2.0.
+You can find a copy of the license at http://mozilla.org/MPL/2.0/.

+## Copyright

+© 2024 Slicisi.
+All rights reserved.
 ---